 The experiment revealed that aspirin intake upregulated TFEB, which, in turn, stimulated the production of lysosomes.
 Importantly, “oral administration of low dose of aspirin decreased amyloid plaque pathology in both male and female” mice.

-The findings may be beneficial not only for people living with Alzheimer’s disease, but also for the treatment of lysosomal storage disorders, a group of 50 rare conditions with symptoms ranging from mild to severe brain disease.
+The findings may be beneficial not only for people living with Alzheimer’s disease, but also for the treatment of

 “The results of our study [identify] a possible new role for one of the most widely used, common, over-the-counter medications in the world,” says Dr. Pahan.